 The Company's financial instruments include cash and equivalents, accounts receivable, accounts payable, debt obligations, commodity and interest rate futures, options and swaps.
 The book value of cash and equivalents, accounts receivable and payable and short term debt are considered to be representative of fair value because of the short maturity of these instruments.
 The Company believes that the carrying value of its borrowings under its bank credit facility approximates their fair value as they bear interest at rates indexed to LIBOR.
-The Company's accounts receivable are concentrated in the oil and gas industry.
-The Company does not view such a concentration as an unusual credit risk.
+The Company does not view such a concentrated in the oil and gas industry.
 The Company has recorded an allowance for doubtful accounts of \$306,000 and \$450,000 at December 31, 1995 and 1996, respectively.